| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Prevention is better than cure

-The surest solution to social media addiction is to preclude bad habits.
+The best solution to social media addiction is to exclude bad habits.

 Health promotion and disease prevention::